Maximum sustainable yield from interacting fish stocks in an uncertain world: two policy choices and underlying trade-offs: Effects of structural instability of the management model on mHCR parameters

 \section{Effects of structural instability of the management model on mHCR parameters}

-How does structural instability of the management model, together with parameter uncertainty in $\mathbf{G}$, affect the accuracy at which the parameters of the mHCR can be computed?
+How do structural instability of the management model and parameter uncertainty in $\mathbf{G}$ (derived in Sec.~\ref{sec:effects-struct-inst-mod}), affect the accuracy at which the parameters of the mHCR, as derived in Sec.~\ref{sec:solv-oper-model}, can be computed?
 To answer this question, we first have to develop further intuition about the structure of the set of the $S_F$ eigenvalues of $\mathbf{G}$.
 Because $\mathbf{G}$ is not generally symmetric, its eigenvalues are not generally real numbers---they are complex numbers, represented by points in the complex plane, given by two coordinates: their real and their imaginary parts.
 Because the entries of $\mathbf{G}$ are real numbers, the distribution of its eigenvalues over the complex plane is symmetric with respect to reflection on the real axis.

-The eigenvalues of asymmetric random matrices tend to be distributed more or less evenly over limited areas of the complex plane, and one can expect this similarly to be the case for $\mathbf{G}$.
+The eigenvalues of asymmetric random matrices tend to be distributed more or less evenly over limited areas of the complex plane, and one can expect this to be similarly the case for $\mathbf{G}$.
 For ecological model communities built through an assembly process, one finds that this area is convex and comes close to or touches the origin of the complex plane (which corresponds to the eigenvalue zero), but does not fully cover it, thus marking the onset of structural instability \citep{rossberg13:_food_webs_biodiv}.
-By the sign convention for $\mathbf{G}$ used here, this area is locate in the right complex half-plane, where the real parts of eigenvalues are positive.
+By the sign convention for $\mathbf{G}$ used here, this area is located in the right complex half-plane, where the real parts of eigenvalues are positive.

 The formula for $\mathbf{B}_{\text{MSY}}$, Eq.~\eqref{eq:BMSY}, can be rewritten as $\mathbf{B}_{\text{MSY}}=\mathbf{H}^{-1}\mathbf{r}/2$ with